bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/business-calendar.rst

    -  Austria
    -  Germany

-Above, you see the business calendar definitions for |ivy|.
+Above, you see the business calendar definitions for Axon Ivy.
 We define a global root with three countries.
 For Switzerland, we also add two regions, Zurich and Zug, each with their local public holidays besides the ones they inherit from Switzerland and IvyGlobal.